 Nana is the consummate homemaker.
 She has an incredible talent for creating a home that is warm and inviting.
 In fact, the thing I heard my cousins say the most about Nana is that she always seems ready for company.
 Entertaining family in her home is never a chore – she makes it seem effortless.
 However, the environment in their home is a team effort.
 Papa doesn’t cook or decorate, but they team up and allow their skills to complement each other.
 I really can’t describe how well they work together.
 Nana is always quick to point out a home repair or DIY project that Papa did for her, always with the phrase “He’s such a nice boy!” 🙂

-After 60 years it is not uncommon for Papa to complement Nana.
+After 60 years it is not uncommon for Papa to compliment Nana.
 They both make an effort to dress up and look nice for each other, which to me demonstrates incredible respect.
 Papa has a certain noise he makes when Nana enters a room – it sounds kind of like “woooh!” and lets her know she has been noticed!

 Their focus on family time